champsproject/ldds/paper/paper.md

 ## Relation to ongoing research projects

 Lagrangian descriptors form the basis of a number of past and present research projects [cite].
-The common theme of all these projects is the investigation of phase space structures that drive transport in Hamiltonian systems.
-We have also co-authored a open community project in the form of an interactive book focused on the theory of Lagrangian descriptors [ldbook2020].
+The common theme of all these projects is the investigation of phase space structures that govern phase space transport in nonlinear dynamical systems.
+We have also co-authored an open-source book project using Jupyter book [@jupyterbook_2020] on the theory and applications of Lagrangian descriptors [@ldbook2020].
+This open-source package is the computational companion to that book.

 ## Acknowledgements